$1/night road trips in the US. Click here

 Aparcamiento Ciudad Deportiva Caceres

-5 km from old Cáceres, facilities incl.
-WiFi, pool
+5 km (~3 miles) from old Cáceres, facilities include WiFi, pool

 Let’s travel back in time some more, from the Middle Ages to the Roman Empire.
 Your next stop in this wonderful Madrid road trip is Mérida, a town founded in 25 BC under the name of Emerita Augusta by order of Emperor Augustus.